AMIS-Services/online-meetups-introduction-of-kafka/lab3-diy-cqrs/readme.md

 ![](images/create-topic-in-akhf.png)

+### Running on CloudKarafka
+In case you are not using a locally running Kafka Cluster - the creation of a topic is a little different.
+If you are using CloudKarafka, you can create a new topic in the *Topics* tab of the CloudKarafka console.
+The name does not really matter much - although a nice descriptive name is best.

+Make sure to set the proper values in *config.js* for the topic name and the broker endpoints - as well as the switch variable *I_AM_USING_CLOUD_KARAFKA*.

+The remainder of the lab will refer to the name of the topic as *connection-mandates-topic*.
+On CloudKarafka, your topic name will have the prefix of your specific cluster instance.
+Please substitute the correct topic name whenever you read *connection-mandates-topic*.

 ## Extend CRM Microservice with event publication to connection-mandates-topic

 Add this next line at the top of *app.js*; this imports module producer, defined in file *produce.js*.
 This module provides the bridge to the Kafka Topic.